 We want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.

-In the first instance, it may be helpful for you to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
-If you would like to make a formal complaint, then our complaints procedure is set out here.
+In the first instance, it may be helpful for you to contact the person who is working on your case, or your case supervisor, to discuss your concerns and we will do our best to resolve any issues at this stage.
+If you would like to make a formal complaint, then you can address it to our Complaints Partner, Michael Greybanks, by emailing [email protected] or by writing to the following address:

-Our complaints procedure aims to resolve your complaint efficiently and fairly.
+Our complaints procedure aims to resolve your complaint efficiently and fairly and is set out in detail below.

 Your complaint will be referred to our Customer Services and Compliance Department.
 This department works independently from the department which is handling your case in order to provide an objective view.